adatalab/poop/README.md

 # poop
-A package for the analysis of animal manure treatment 💩
+A package for the modeling the greenhouse gas & manure from animal husbandry 💩